mesolitica/malaysian-dataset/corpus/language-detection/README.md

 # Language Detection

-Gathered language detection dataset using lexicon, all steps in [notebook].
+Gathered language detection dataset using lexicon, all steps in [notebook](notebook).

 ## download